disguise-one/python-plugin/README.md

 asyncio.run(main())
 ```

-## Function SDK
+## Functional API

-The Function SDK provides finer control over remote execution compared to the Client SDK.
-While the Client SDK automatically manages the entire execution lifecycle (registration and execution are transparent), the Function SDK gives you explicit control over:
+The Functional API provides finer control over remote execution compared to the Client API.
+While the Client API automatically manages the entire execution lifecycle (registration and execution are transparent), the Functional API gives you explicit control over:

 - **Payload generation**: Decorators add a `payload()` method to generate execution payloads
 - **Session management**: You manually create sessions and control when to register modules
 - **Function grouping**: Group related functions into modules for efficient reuse
 - **Response handling**: Choose between `session.plugin()` for full response (status, logs, return value) or `session.rpc()` for just the return value

-The Function SDK offers two decorators: `@d3pythonscript` and `@d3function`:
+The Functional API offers two decorators: `@d3pythonscript` and `@d3function`:
 - **`@d3pythonscript`**:
   - Does not require registration.
   - Best for simple scripts executed once or infrequently.